rackerlabs/technical-blog/_posts/2016-07-13-crypto-apis-and-jvm-byte-types.md

 caesium is written in Clojure.
 The information on how to bind libsodium is a Clojure data structure that gets compiled into an interface, which is what jnr-ffi consumes.
-This makes it easy to expose every permutation, since it's just some code that takes and returns a value.
+This makes it easy to expose every permutation, since it's just some code that operates on a value.
 You can see this at work in the [`caesium.binding` namespace][binding].
-As a consequence, an expert implementer that knows exactly which underlying function they want to call with no "smart" APIs or performance overhead, can always just drop down to the binding layer.
+As a consequence, an expert implementer (who knows exactly which underlying function they want to call with no "smart" APIs or performance overhead) can always just drop down to the binding layer.

 Another easy call is that all APIs should raise exceptions, instead of